-Overall, our findings are in agreement with a framework whereby context generates expectations about objects we might encounter, and thereby affects the way objects are processed (Bar, 2004; Oliva & Torralba, 2007; Federmeier et al., 2016; Clarke, 2019; Lauer & Võ, 2022).
+Overall, our findings are in agreement with the framework that context generates expectations about objects we might encounter, and thereby affects the way objects are processed (Clarke, 2019).
 Our results, together with previous findings of congruency effects on N300/N400 EEG components, show stronger effects for objects that were unexpected compared to objects that were expected.
 This phenomenon is consistent with the predictive coding account (Friston, 2005) which states that the brain constructs prior expectations about upcoming sensory events based on experience, and generates an error response if the event does not match the expectation.
 In terms of scene-object congruency, exposure to a scene context could create a prediction about what objects are likely to appear in that scene.
 This is even more so here, as a fixation dot appeared prior to the object indicating the location the item would appear, thus limiting the range of likely object candidates.
-If the object is not congruent with the scene, and hence does not fit the prediction, it triggers a prediction error response causing delayed or enhancement of brain activity that is related to object processing, like is seen for N300/N400 EEG components (e.g. Draschkow et al., 2018; Ganis & Kutas, 2003; Lauer et al., 2018; Lauer et al., 2020; Mudrik et al., 2010; Mudrik et al., 2014; Võ & Wolfe, 2013; for a review see Lauer & Võ, 2022).
+If the object is not congruent with the scene, and hence does not fit the prediction, it triggers a prediction error response causing delayed or enhancement of brain activity that is related to object processing, like we see for the N300/N400 EEG components (e.g. Draschkow et al., 2018; Ganis & Kutas, 2003; Lauer et al., 2018; Lauer et al., 2020; Mudrik et al., 2010; Mudrik et al., 2014; Võ & Wolfe, 2013).
 Similar effects of context on object recognition have been reported not only for scenes but also for other types of prior information like the presence of other objects (Auckland et al., 2007; Kovalenko et al., 2012; McPherson & Holcomb, 1999), and has been demonstrated in semantic priming studies (Renoult et al., 2012).
-This indicates that the semantic effects we see here reflect a more general mechanism that is not restricted to scenes, whereby the context activates semantic or schema-consistent information within which the semantics of a new item are to be integrated, thus allowing us to use semantic information from the world around us to predict what to expect - be this what objects are likely to appear around the corner, or what words might be next in a sentence (for reviews see Kutas & Federmeier, 2011; Federmeier et al., 2016; Võ et al., 2019; Võ, 2021).
-Taken together, having a prior expectation about likely objects might allow for more efficient semantic processing, with the consequence that we see rapid and short semantic effects for congruent objects, and extended semantic effects for incongruent objects.
+This indicates that the semantic effects we see here reflect a more general mechanism that is not restricted to scenes.
+Taken together, having a prior expectation about object semantics might allow for more efficient semantic processing, with the effect that we see rapid and short semantic effects for congruent objects, and extended semantic effects for incongruent objects.